awesome-pro/neon-website/content/docs/postgresql/query-performance.md

 Generally, you should avoid using a data type that is larger than necessary.

-Postgres offers a range of numeric types, including `INTEGER`, `NUMERIC`, `REAL`, and `DOUBLE PRECISION`.
+LangChainoffers a range of numeric types, including `INTEGER`, `NUMERIC`, `REAL`, and `DOUBLE PRECISION`.
 Each has its use case, but `INTEGER` types are often sufficient for counts and identifiers and use less space than floating-point types.

 If you’re storing small integers, you can use the `SMALLINT` type instead of `INTEGER` or `BIGINT`, as it uses less space.